Brunner-Kibali/Network_Device_Applications/README.md

 # Network_Device_Config_SSH
 This is an application written in Python to programmatically configure Arista network devices via SSH.
-With this, a network engineer can SSH into multiple network devices simultaneously, read device configuration and extract network parameters e.g device IP address among many other use cases.
+With this, a network engineer can SSH into multiple network devices simultaneously, read device configuration,remotely configure and also extract network parameters e.g device IP address among many other use cases.

 Inspired and guided by @Mihai Catalin